Directed by: Adesua Okosun, Production: Blackverse Studios, Nigeria, 60′ (5 episodes of various length), 2020, Rights: World

 Gunzar Killers is a dance gang of 9 boys who are unfortunately the result of a failed economy and a tortured country that has dealt with civil wars, Ebola and mudslides that has killed millions of people.
 The dance gang is one of many in Sierra Leone, that are forced at a young age to raise each other and in most times adopt their fellow gang members when a parent is not able to take care of their children anymore.

 Adesua makes her directional debut with “The Otherside”, a series based on years of research gathered through her travels all over the African continent.
 The mesmerizing series tastefully brings to light some of the most controversial topics avoided within traditional African media and humanises its characters in a light that will create a connection with viewers all over.

 Okosun is a Nigeria American film director and producer, developing a world-class reputation for thought-provoking storytelling.
 Okosun specialises in creating deeply moving projects that push the boundaries of everyday stories within African communities.
 Okosun is the co-founder of Blackverse Studios, a film and creative production company that challenges the established and celebrates the uncommon stories.
 To date, Blackverse Studios has worked on projects in a growing list of countries such as; Ghana, Ivory Coast, Senegal, Kenya, Guinea, Sierra Leone, Nigeria, Cuba, Thailand, Germany, the US.
 Headquartered in Lagos Nigeria, Blackverse is establishing itself as an authority in global media and as a gateway for showcasing the best of the continent.

-The documentary series “The Otherside” has been selected for the newfest 2020 one of largest film festival all over the world.
+The documentary series “The Otherside” has been selected for the newfest 2020.